Reptile & Amphibian House

-See some of the world’s most venomous snakes and exotic amphibians in the reptile & amphibian building!
-Just outside the building, visit Smaug, one of the Zoo’s resident (and very large) Komodo dragons.
-Inside, you’ll see Blanco, one of only fourteen white alligators in existence.
-You can also learn about snakes in Texas – and you surely won’t be able to miss some of the world’s largest, like the reticulated and Burmese pythons.
+See some of the world’s most venomous snakes and exotic amphibians in the Reptile & Amphibian House!
+Frogs, newts, lizards and snakes from around the world are on display here.
+You can also learn about snakes in Texas and see some locals up close, like the Cottonmouth (also known as a Water Moccasin.)
+And you surely won’t be able to miss some of the world’s largest, like the Komodo dragon.
 The dart frogs also aren’t hard to find, colored with beautiful, bright jewel tones.
 There are over 900 animals representing more than 140 species of reptiles and 40 species of amphibians – can you find them all?

 Behind the Scenes